When I was five years old my parents separated and announced they were getting a divorce.

 What made Professor Regales seem so weird was that he believed in me, even when I didn’t believe in myself.

-After that test, I decided to try to learn math.
+After that test, I tried to learn math.
 I had to go back and work problems on my own from prior year’s textbooks, but whenever I had a question Regales was always eager to help me figure it out.

 Other students helped me too.
 And the strangest thing is that, once I started trying, I found that I actually liked math.
-I liked Physics even more, and I discovered had a knack for solving really difficult problems.
+I liked Physics, and I discovered had a knack for solving really hard problems.

 I graduated with excellent grades in all my classes, but my best grades were in Calculus and Physics.
 I wound up getting accepted to Tulane, which was a miracle of truly epic proportions.
 Eventually I made my way to law school and did very well (e.g. law review, Moot Court team, etc.).